 Late applications will be dealt with in accordance with the Local Authority's co-ordinated admissions scheme.
-This states that in exceptional circumstances applications submitted to Birmingham local authority after the final closing date, but before the date that Birmingham local authority forwards the applications to the school to be considered by the governing body, may be considered at the same time as those which were received by the final closing date.
+This states that in exceptional circumstances applications submitted to Birmingham local authority after the final closing date, but before the date that Birmingham local authority forwards the applications to the appropriate admission authority for consideration, may be considered at the same time as those which were received by the final closing date.
 Discretion will be used when considering the individual circumstances.
 For example where:

-- There were exception reasons which prevented the parent from applying by the closing date. - A child and the parent have moved home. - Where the parent has been contacted regarding the information contained within their application, for example, an incomplete application or potentially misleading information requiring further investigation.
+- There were exceptional reasons which prevented the parent from applying by the closing date. - A child and the parent have moved home. - Where the parent has been contacted regarding the information contained within their application, for example, an incomplete application or potentially misleading information requiring further investigation.

-All late applications received after the date that Birmingham local authority forwards the applications to the school to be considered by the governing body, but before the offer of places, will only be considered after those applications which were received on time have been considered.
+All late applications received after the date that Birmingham local authority forwards the applications to the appropriate admission authority for consideration, but before the offer of places, will only be considered after those applications which were received on time have been considered.
 Such applications may therefore be less likely to be offered a place.
 All late applications received after the offer of places will be considered.
 In the event that Sacred Heart Catholic Primary School is undersubscribed, a place will be offered.
-Applications made on or after the start of the Autumn Term 2020 will need to be submitted directly to the school and will be treated as an in-year application.
+Applications made on or after the start of the Autumn Term 2022 will need to be submitted directly to the school and will be treated as an in-year application.